History of Sacavém: Neolithic / Copper Age

 Human presence in the Sacavém region has been proven for several centuries.
-About this, Pinho Leal wrote in his monumental work Portugal Antigo e Moderno (Ancient and Modern Portugal):"Sacavém is undoubtedly a very ancient population, and already existed in Roman times."In fact, it seems to have been occupied already in prehistoric times (during the Neolithic period and, most probably, during the Copper Age, from when there seem to date three polished stone axes); there is news of the existence of a cave under the Largo do Terreirinho, next to the Sanctuary of Our Lady of Health, which, when excavated during the 80's of the 20th century revealed the existence of prehistoric vestiges.
+About this, Pinho Leal wrote in his monumental work Portugal Antigo e Moderno (Ancient and Modern Portugal):"Sacavém is undoubtedly a very ancient population, and already existed in Roman times."In fact, it seems to have been occupied already in prehistoric times (during the Neolithic period and, most probably, during the Copper Age, from when there seem to date three polished stone axes); there is news of the existence of a cave under the Largo do Terreirinho, next to the Sanctuary of Our Lady of Health, which, when excavated during the 1980s revealed the existence of prehistoric vestiges.

 Roman occupation

 The Sacavém Bridge, mentioned by Francisco de Holanda in the third quarter of the 16th century in his compilation Da Fábrica que Falece à Cidade de Lisboa, under the title Lembrança Pera Redificar a Ponte de Sacauem, is represented with a large number of arches, denoting that the river was much more abundant in ancient times, compared to the current flow.

 At the end of the 3rd century B.C., the Romans arrived in the Iberian Peninsula.
 OLISSIPO (the ancient name of Lisbon), allied with the Roman legions, was quickly absorbed by the Empire, and rewarded with the attribution of the status of MVNICIPIVM (that is, full citizenship, being for that reason exempt from the payment of taxes to which other territories conquered by force of arms were subjected) and the name of FELICITAS IVLIA (in honor of Julius Caesar).

 Administratively, the municipality was integrated in the CONVENTVS SCALLABITANVS.
 The latter was part of the province of HISPANIA VLTERIOR and, from 27 B.C. (by the division decreed by Augustus), of the LVSITANIA, with capital in AVGVSTA EMERITA (corresponding to the current Mérida, in Extremadura, Spain).

 This MVNICIPIVM covered an extensive rural territory, covering a distance of approximately 50 kilometers around the urban area (which was destined to its self-sufficiency), so logically the place where the present Sacavém stands was integrated in it.

 About Sacavém in particular, it can only be stated with certainty that in the 1st century a common section of two Roman roads passed through it: